If you want your website to use HTTPS you'll need an SSL certificate. Read on to find out what this all means, starting with a bit of history.

 The answer came from a small team of academics - Diffie, Hellman and Merkle - who suggested the possibility of public key cryptography in 1976.

-It subsequently turned out that this invention had been discovered independently by GCHQ, the UK equivalent of the NCA, several years earlier.
+It subsequently turned out that this invention had been discovered independently by GCHQ - the UK equivalent of the NSA in the US - several years earlier.
 Since the information was classified GCHQ did not share it until 1987 when they concluded that continued secrecy would have no further benefit.
 At this point they permitted the author of the original papers, James Ellis, to publish them[2]:

 This important discovery plays a crucial part in the operation of the web today.
 The mathematical details are beyond me, so we will have to make do with an analogy to explain the ideas behind its operation.
 We are to imagine a special padlock with three key positions: it is locked when the key is turned clockwise to the left, or anti-clockwise to the right, and open when the key is in the central vertical position: